fix8mt/fiber/README.md

 </details>

 ## 6. Example with `std::packaged_task` and `std::future`
-Using `std::packaged_task` we create a task, binding a lambda expression taking an int and returning an int.
+Using `std::packaged_task` we create a task - a lambda expression taking an int and returning an int.
 We then obtain a `std::future` from the task, and `std::move` the task to a `fiber`.
 The fiber will call the task execute operator.

 The fiber and main switch control between each other until the fiber has completed.
 When it completes, it returns a value which the task makes available to the future.